Recipes optimised for YOU

 Optimal meals for nutrient-dense maintenance

 These recipes have been designed for people who are happy with their weight and blood sugars but want to want to continue your nutrient-dense journey without losing or gaining weight.
 If you find your blood sugars or body fat are drifting off course you can always switch back to one of the other approaches until you dial things back in.

 Macros and energy density

-The table below shows a comparison of macronutrient and energy density (ED) (kg/2000 calories) of each of the approaches.
-You may notice that:
+The table below shows a comparison of macronutrient and energy density (ED) (in kg/2000 calories) for each of the approaches.

 |max nutrient density||47%||35%||13%||2.7|